cheerful/freckle-apidocs/content/invoices.md

 : `true`  Only return invoices that show the summary of hours worked for each time member.
 : `false` Only return invoices that do not show the summary of hours worked for each time member.

-payment_type
+hours_calculation
 : *Optional* **string**
-: The payment type used for the invoices.
+: How the total dollar amount for hours worked is calculated.
 The Accepted values are:

     * `custom_hourly_rates`
     * `simple_hourly_rate`